-The cluster classroom experience includes both foundational life literacy and technical skills to develop the healthy self of the individual which will enhance success in the helping professions.
+The Human Services cluster classroom experience includes both foundational life literacy and technical skills to develop the healthy self of the individual which will enhance success in the helping professions.
+This is based on research conducted in 2015 which indicated a need for both prevention and intervention understanding.
 The career and technical skill organization, Family, Community and Career Leaders of America (FCCLA), adds to the learning environment and personal growth by offering opportunities to develop leadership while classroom knowledge and skills are applied in authentic work and community related situations.
 To learn more about this organizations in Kansas visit: Kansas FCCLA.

 Early Childhood Development and Services (CIP Code: 19.0709)

 The Early Childhood Development and Services pathway focuses on the careers relating to meeting the needs of children (birth to age five), be they providers in home, community, educational or institutional settings and includes child growth and development, nutrition, recreation, planning and supervising learning activities; child abuse and neglect prevention, working with parents and the legal and administrative requirements of the field.
 This industry impacts the Kansas economy by close to $1 billion when both the $340+ million of provider earned income is combined with the over $640 million value of their parents who can work because they have care.
 Careers range from preschool teacher to child care center manager with annual salary ranges from $17,000 to $103,000.
 This is a high demand field and expected to grow as policies related to expanding quality early care access and kindergarten readiness are made.

 Family, Community and Consumer Services (CIP Code: 19.0799)